-In 2019, data is king.
+In today’s business landscape, data is king.
 Companies are relying on big data solutions like ERP and MRP systems (SAP, JDE, Ariba) to gain unprecedented visibility into their Supply Chains, allowing more strategic possibilities than ever before.
 That’s in our corner of the world, but the big data revolution has touched on all aspects of organizations, from marketing to R&D to finance.

 Then there’s hiring.
 According to PwC’s most recent survey, CEOs view the unavailability of talent and skills as the biggest threat to their business.
 Which confirms what any business leader knows: hiring is hard.